-Technology plays a key role in VDH's mission to promote and protect the health of Virginians.
+Technology plays a key role in VDH's mission to promote and protect the health of all Virginians.
 Like most agencies, VDH continues to operate in an environment where resources are somewhat limited.
 This includes financial and human resources.
 Securing the skill sets needed to maintain and grow VDH's applications and technology infrastructure is often challenging.
-In particular, the skill sets involving secure messaging (HL7 Messaging and Rhapsody) are often difficult to obtain.
+In order to help VDH implement its Plan for Wellbeing, VDH is striving to become more and more data informed.
+In order to do this, VDH is in the process of implementing a strong data governance program focused on creating data analytics environments that lend themselves to the utilization of multiple data sets.
+Bringing in social determinants of health and other key information pertaining to the wellbeing of Virginia's citizens is crucial for helping VDH understand public health needs in an equitable manner.